Brian Tomasik: Wild animal suffering

-Contributions to research and scholarship

 His 2009 essay "The Importance of Wild-Animal Suffering", originally published on his website and later reprinted by the Center on Long-Term Risk and in the journal Relations.
 Beyond Anthropocentrism in 2015, has been cited in discussions of animal ethics and welfare biology by scholars including Horta, Jeff Sebo, Alasdair Cochrane, Catia Faria, Kyle Johannsen, and Jacy Reese Anthis.
-It has been identified as an early contribution to efforts to frame wild animal suffering as a moral concern and to promote welfare biology as a potential framework for intervention.
+A 2016 research plan by the Foundational Research Institute described the essay as an early contribution to work presenting wild animal suffering as a moral concern and welfare biology as a possible framework for intervention.

-Tomasik's 2009 essay "How Many Wild Animals Are There?" has also been widely cited in academic literature concerning the scale of wild animal populations and their ethical relevance, particularly within debates on wild animal suffering, welfare biology, and longtermist ethics.
+Tomasik's 2009 essay "How Many Wild Animals Are There?" has also been cited in academic literature on the scale of wild animal populations and their ethical relevance, particularly within debates on wild animal suffering, welfare biology, and longtermist ethics.